Eri Yamamoto, Pianist/Composer

 Eri was born in Osaka, Japan.
 She began playing classical piano at age three, and started composing at eight.
 In 1995, she visited New York for the first time, and was so inspired by a performance by pianist Tommy Flanagan that she decided to move to New York to study jazz.
 She entered the New School University's prestigious jazz program, where she studied with Reggie Workman, Junior Mance, and LeeAnn Ledgerwood.

 While in school, Eri started playing at the Avenue B Social Club in the East Village; and in 1998 her trio began a twenty-year engagement at the historic Arthur’s Tavern in Greenwich Village.

 Eri has also been collaborating with such creative and celebrated musicians as William Parker, Daniel Carter, Hamid Drake, Federico Ughi, Yves Leveille and Paul McCandless.
-Eri has appeared on several William Parker recordings, including a solo piano CD of his original compositions. and has performed in the U.S. and throughout the world with his groups.
+Eri has appeared on several William Parker recordings, and has performed in the U.S. and throughout the world with his groups.